trifectatechfoundation/trifectatech-website/content/initiatives/workplans/data-compression.md

 **Milestone 3: Complete release, packaging and adoption**

-- **Performance work:** performance work for various platforms, eg. avx-512 (x86_64) instruction set.
+- **Performance work:** performance work for various platforms, e.g. algorithmic improvements and using avx512 instruction
-- **Implementation of remaining API functions:** implement remaining functions that must be provided to be a complete drop-in replacement.
-See [this issue](https://github.com/memorysafety/zlib-rs/issues/49).
+- **Implementation of remaining API functions:** implement remaining functions that must be provided to be a complete drop-in replacement, see [this issue](https://github.com/memorysafety/zlib-rs/issues/49)
 - **Audit:** a third party security audit
-- **1-year maintenance**
+- **One year of maintenance**
-- **Packaging & adoption:** provide packages for distributions and do work to support adoption
+- **Packaging & adoption:** support adoption and provide packages for Debian

 Status: *Pending funding*.
 Requested funding €95.000.